 Some of the products you choose to place in a point of purchase display will also be present in other parts of the store.
 Point of purchase displays can be used in conjunction with shelf displays to further build a brand in the minds of customers.
 Creative displays at both checkout lane and store aisle locations can pique consumers’ interest through the use of lighting and appealing design.

-When creating a point of purchase display campaign, the message and imagery you employ will have a common thread that reinforces the product in the mind of your customer.
+When creating a point of a purchase display campaign, the message and imagery you employ will have a common thread that reinforces the product in the mind of your customer.
 This takes advantage of people’s need for consistency, a principle reinforced by psychology which states that people respond to brands that have consistency and regularity in their presentation.
 Cohesion in your point of purchase marketing will only strengthen customers’ perception of the product.

 Types of POP Displays